Battle of Makryplagi: Skirmish of Mesiskli and siege of Nikli

 In early 1263 or 1264, Constantine Palaiologos resolved to resume operations, with the final aim of subduing the Principality of Achaea for good.
 He assembled his troops, entered Achaean-controlled territory and advanced up to Sergiana in northern Elis, and set up his camp at a location called "St. Nicholas of Mesiskli".
 William with his own troops marched to meet him, and arrayed his men ready for battle.
 According to the Chronicle of the Morea, the head of the Byzantine vanguard, the megas konostaulos Michael Kantakouzenos, rode forth from the Byzantine lines, but his horse stumbled and he was killed by the Achaeans.
 Dismayed by the death of his bravest lieutenant, the sebastokrator Constantine retreated and went on to lay siege to the fortress of Nikli.

 There, however, the Turkish mercenaries, over 1,000 horsemen under their leaders Melik and Shalik, confronted him and demanded that he pay them their arrears of six months.
-Irritated by this demand, and worried by his lack of success thus far, the sebastokrator angrily refused, whereupon the two chieftains deserted to William with the bulk of their men.
+Irritated by this demand, and worried by his lack of success thus far, the sebastokrator angrily refused.
+They were approached, then, by the gasmouloi Anselin of Toucy, who convinced the two chieftains to desert the Greeks and rejoign William with the bulk of their men.
 This defection caused Byzantine morale to plummet.
 Constantine, feigning illness, decided to raise the siege, and departed the Morea for Constantinople, leaving the megas domestikos Alexios Philes and the parakoimomenos John Makrenos in command.